DISCERNING READERS

 Interesting Insights from “Fifty Years With the Golden Rule”

-These insights are as true today as when James C. Penney wrote them seven decades ago.
+The following insights from his book are as true today as when James C. Penney wrote them seven decades ago.
 If only we had such spiritually-minded men and women leading our corporations today.

 Picture of two skyscrapers in the clouds: One for IBM and One for J. C. Penney Company.